Events are an important part of everyday life that encourage people to play an active part in their community.

 The event organiser and management team are responsible for the event's safety.

 All events (including those in aid of charity) must comply with recognised safety standards.

 Services (for example the police, security or first aid services) may not be able to offer the level of support you need to hold the event.
 They'll work with you to try and find solutions, but the risk to public health and following government guidance will always be the priority.

 Roads and highways

-This includes events which may:
+This includes events that could:

-- cause increased traffic in the area
+- cause more traffic in the area

 - increase on-street parking